Update: December 22, 2022

 Another thought on tearing: some people can tell the paper grain by simply tearing off a minute corner of a sheet so that they have the experience of tearing it in both directions.
 The visual smoothness or roughness of these small tears is sufficient.
 The sheet is still marred so I prefer more sure approaches.

-Another Non-invasive Method I with which I Can’t Help You:
+Another Non-invasive Method with Which I Can’t Help You:

 I’ve heard tell, that you can pinch your fingernails together and run them along the side of a sheet and see how the edge curls and based on that you can determine grain—but I have never seen anyone do this method.
 My fingernails are never long enough to do this method.
 If you have fingernails you might want to track this method down—button hole some long-lived bookbinder at a convention and make him demonstrate it for you.
 It leaves the sheet usable in its entirety.